GSA/fpki-guides/_announcements/01_microsoft_constraint.md

 1. Windows 10 with additional capability of processing date-based constraints.
 2. Windows 8 including Server 2016
 3. Windows 7 including Server 2012
-4. Windows Vists including Server 2008
+4. Windows Vista including Server 2008R2

 Today, COMMON is distributed with hundreds of other root certificates on the trusted list.
-This change will place a date-based constraint on SSL/TLS certificates issued under COMMON.
-This is an undue risk to the government and we have elected to either remove third party trust of COMMON SSL/TLS certificates or completely remove COMMON from Microsoft.
+This change will remove COMMON from the Microsoft distributed CTL.
 Keep reading to understand the scope of impact and how to mitigate the risk on intranet systems.

 ## What Will Be Impacted?
-When Microsoft removes TLS trust from COMMON, government and partner users of Windows will receive errors when **browsing** to internet or intranet websites.
+When Microsoft removes COMMON, government and partner users of Windows will receive errors when encountering an FPKI Certificate.
 These errors will appear if all of the following are true:

-1. Windows 10 Operating System (Note: Microsoft is implementing a date based constraint and only Windows 10 and later version can process this CTL type).
+1. Any Windows Operating System on Desktop or Mobile
-2. Microsoft Internet Explorer/Edge or Google Chrome.
-Apple Safari and Mozilla Firefox is not impacted.
+2. Websites accessed in Microsoft Internet Explorer/Edge and uses an SSL/TLS certificates that were issued by Federal PKI CAs under COMMMON or the Federal Bridge.
+(Note: Apple Safari and Mozilla Firefox is not impacted.)
+4. Microsoft Outlook email signed with a certificate issued by Federal PKI CAS under COMMON or the Federal Bridge.
-3. The website uses SSL/TLS certificates that were issued by Federal PKI CAs under COMMMON or the Federal Bridge
+5. Microsoft Office documents signed with a certificate issued by Federal PKI CAS under COMMON or the Federal Bridge.
-4. These server is configured so certificates validate to COMMON.
+6. Applications that rely on the Microsoft Trust Store.

+{% include alert-info.html content="If you're unsure if your applications fall with-in the error scope, email **FPKI@gsa.gov**." %}

-This will also impact cross-agency users of the intranet websites.
-For example, a Department of State user browsing to a Department of Homeland Security website or application will receive an error if all four items are true.
+This will also impact cross-agency or partner users that rely on COMMON.
+For example, a Department of State user browsing to a Department of Homeland Security website or a Department of Defense employee sending a digitally signed email to a business partner.

 You can mitigate the impact for all government-furnished equipment.